-Additionally any suspected incident of slavery or human trafficking can be rasied directly with the Head of Corporate Governance.
-Individual members of the Senior Leadership Team, with assistance from Head of Corporate Governance, are responsible for investigating any suspected instances of modern slavery and human trafficking.
+Any suspected incident of slavery or human trafficking can be rasied directly with the Company Secretary & Head of Corporate Governance.
+Individual members of the Senior Leadership Team, with assistance from the Company Secretary & Head of Corporate Governance, are responsible for investigating any suspected instances of modern slavery and human trafficking.